 By beaming x-rays on the Mona Lisa without removing it from the wall on which it is mounted in Paris' Louvre Museum, scientists found that da Vinci used a Renaissance painting technique known as sfumato, intricately mixing thin layers of pigment, glaze and oil to create the appearance of lifelike shadows and light.
 Scientists now believe that da Vinci used up to 30 layers of paint on his works.

-While this research may solve one mystery about the Mona Lisa, others remain, like: "who is this enigmatic woman" and why does she hold her subtle half-smile?
-To these mysteries we can add another: what did this mysterious woman and da Vinci like to eat?
+While this research may solve one mystery about the Mona Lisa, others remain, like: who is this enigmatic woman and why does she hold her subtle half-smile?
+To these questions we can add another: what did this mysterious woman and da Vinci eat?

 4 cups beef or chicken stock